will-t-harris/bikes-and-bytes/data/blog/2020/05/18/jsx.md

 )
 ```

-Note that because React does all the heavy lifting of turning our JSX into `React.createElement` calls, React must always be in scope from our JSX code.
+Note that because React does all the heavy lifting of turning our JSX into `React.createElement` calls, React must always be in scope in our JSX files.

 ## Embed Expressions with JSX

-Because JSX is ultimately just JavaScript at the end of the day, we can use any valid JavaScript expression inside curly braces in our JSX.
+Because JSX is ultimately just JavaScript, we can use any valid JavaScript expression inside curly braces in our JSX.

 It can be helpful to think of curly braces in JSX as indicating to React that we are stepping out of HTML-land and into JavaScript-land, allowing us to write any JavaScript code we want inside those braces.